OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:33

-But when they came to Jesus and saw that He was already dead, they did not break His legs.
+But, when they approached Jesus, on seeing that He was already dead, they did not break His legs.

 ## John 19:34